-Once you are done mixing it in whatever container you are using, you can add water to the empty container coated in B-72 mixture.
+Once you are done mixing it in whatever container you are using, you can add water to the empty container coated in a B-72 mixture.
 Once the water is added, it quickly turns into a white film and easily lifts off.
 You must add the water before the mixture dries out, which is the acetone exhausting away

 Another consideration is storage.
 At first, I used a mason jar with wax paper inserted between the lid and the jar.
 B-72 can be a powerful adhesive; you will glue the jar shut if you are not careful.
 Later I bought empty nail polish containers with brushes on the lid.
-This way I did not have to throw out brushes after placing it on specimens.
+This way I did not have to throw out brushes after placing them on specimens.

 Removal from Specimens